awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCopyObject.md

-# Using HeadBucket to determine if an S3 on Outposts bucket exists and you have access permissions<a name="S3OutpostsHeadBucket"></a>
+# Copying an object in an Amazon S3 on Outposts bucket using the AWS SDK for Java<a name="S3OutpostsCopyObject"></a>

 Objects are the fundamental entities stored in S3 on Outposts\.
 Every object is contained in a bucket\.
 You must use access points to access any object in an Outpost bucket\.
 When you specify the bucket for object operations, you use the access point Amazon Resource Name \(ARN\), which includes the AWS Region code for the Region that the Outpost is homed to, the AWS account ID, the Outpost ID, and the access point name\.
 The following example shows the ARN format for S3 on Outposts access points in object operations: